pkaul/serverchallenge/README.md

   keep-alive behaviour according to its specification.
 See [documentation](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#HTTP/1.1_and_HTTP/1.0_Support) for more details.

 Additional Assumptions
-* The resulting server will be executed on local workstations only and will not exposed to the internet.
+* The resulting server will be executed on local workstations only and will not be exposed to the internet.
 Thus, security (e.g. protecting resources) does not need to be considered here.
 * Total size of all served files fits easily into JVM's heap space (a couple of MBs).
 No large files (such as videos) are going to be served by this implementation.

 ## Project Directory Layout